 - Evolution introduces an alternative belief system that eliminates God by supposed science which is nothing more than a lure of the Devil to take as many with him as possible.

-- A gaping hole in evolution is that it depends upon the pre-existence of the universe and that the universe is a CONSTANT state of evolution.
-Ask any astronomer what he or she has discovered in their studies and their work and you will find that everything is dying.
-Stars are constantly dying or in the process, Galaxies are not stable and the evidence of old galaxies are beautifully displayed with the Hubble telescope photographs.
-All of this confirms the 2nd Law of Thermodynamics: ALL matter is going from order to disorder (dying) that includes our sun, the moon's orbit, the moons of Mars and that 1957 Chevy left to rust in someone's old barn.
+- A gaping hole in evolution is that it depends upon the pre-existence of the universe and that the universe is in a constant state of evolution.
+Ask any astronomer what he or she has discovered in their studies along with their work and you will find that everything is dying.
+Stars are constantly dying or in the process, Galaxies are not stable as the evidence of old galaxies are beautifully displayed with the Hubble telescope photographs.
+All of this confirms the 2nd Law of Thermodynamics: all matter is going from order to disorder (dying); that includes our sun, the moon's orbit, the moons of Mars and that 1957 Chevy left to rust in someone's old barn.
 Order demands energy and the universe testifies to energy being converted to matter.

 - How can anything be evolving, if everything is dying?
 Just a thought.

 In the Garden of Eden, there was no fear of death and the animals were not consumed with preservation.
 Sin changed everything!

 - Christians being bombarded with evolution in school and on television stopped taking God at His word when it comes to the universe as we know it today.